Sound Transit takes ownership of aging downtown Seattle tunnel

 Sound Transit’s governing board voted 13-0 on Thursday, with five members absent, to take over tunnel ownership from King County Metro.

-Metro is handing off the tunnel at no cost, but Sound Transit has planned a $96 million investment for upgrades, not just for new escalators and elevators, but also to fix utility lines, broken floor and wall sections, soiled artworks and an abandoned customer-service booth.
+Metro is handing off the tunnel at no cost, but Sound Transit has planned a $96 million investment for upgrades, not just for new escalators and elevators, but also to fix utility lines, broken floor and wall sections, and soiled artworks.

 Seattle Mayor Bruce Harrell emphasized the tunnel also needs better lighting, graffiti removal and security.
 Sound Transit should be transparent about the task ahead and its obligation to improve rider experience, he said.